WG 6: Power Transmission and Distribution Systems

 WG 6 facilitates knowledge sharing related to the application of advanced technologies for power grids and their contributions to clean energy, climate goals, and sustainable energy access for all.
 WG 6’s results are disseminated at different strategic levels.
 Some recent, impactful publications include “Exploring the interaction between power system stakeholders: Insights from Pilot Projects” (2025), “Active System Management by DSOs” (2025), “Network Planning and Decision-Making under Uncertainty” (2024), and “How can Aggregators Improve the TSO-DSO-Customer Coordination in Digitalised Power Systems?”
 (2024).
 The work is carried out by a global network including researchers from universities and institutes, system operators, and policy experts.

-Lead: Barbara Herndler (AIT)
+Lead: Barbara Herndler, Austria

 Results are disseminated at different strategic levels.
 All published documents from Working Group 6 can be found here: